 Everyone has stress and difficult emotions on occasion, and this is completely normal.
 Mental illness, however, is any condition that makes it difficult to function in daily life.
 It can affect relationships or job performance, and is caused by any number of complex interactions within the human brain.
 Mental illness can range from anxiety or mood disorders like depression, psychotic disorders like schizophrenia, eating disorders, or addictive behaviors.

-Earlier this year we wrote about Kansas’ approved Medicaid work requirement waiver and the impact work requirements may have on Medicaid recipients.
-Since then Indiana, Arkansas, and New Hampshire have also had work requirements for those receiving Medicaid benefits approved and Michigan is considering implementing them as well.
 The growing concern is that people who work could potentially lose Medicaid coverage by not meeting the specific requirements set differently in each state or by getting lost in administrative obstacles to verifying work status or documenting exemption.
 Work requirement exemptions are based on “medical frailty,” which is defined differently state-to-state and does not always include mental illness in their consideration of frailty.
 Many mental illnesses can be accompanied by cognitive difficulties affecting executive function, processing speed, and ability to collaborate and communicate which can impact a person’s ability to navigate the complex bureaucratic systems necessary to verify their work status or exemption.
+Over 18,000 people have lost Medicaid coverage in Arkansas alone due to the work requirement.

 NeedyMeds has Diagnosis Information Pages for various mental illnesses including depression, obsessive-compulsive disorder, and schizophrenia.
 We also have information for over 5,000 free, low-cost, or sliding-scale clinics throughout the country that offer counseling or mental health services.
 Search your ZIP Code for mental health clinics near you, or call our toll-free helpline for information at 1-800-503-6897 (open Monday through Friday, 9am to 5pm ET).